jdoleary/Spellmasons/docs/TasksCurrent.md

 - Hide disconnected players in game screen but not in the lobby
 - Multiplayer voting
 - Adaptive difficulty
-- Make lobby
-    - Set your name, robe color, ready status
 - Push predictions are off when on headless
-- if screen is too thin, hover card covers inventory
 - Fix push prediction with targeting spell together
-# Today
-- in multiplayer, when one player leaves and window is not focused the camera spazzes out
-- Make Youtube short audio louder
-- e: bug: health bars disappear when cone prediction is up
-    - this is because unitOverlayGraphics is used for attack radiuses and health bars
+- What to do with disconnected players when it goes to the next level?
 - Fix rejoining hack where people can just rejoin if they're dead to come back
 - explain that when you die in multiplayer you'll come back if your ally beats the level
-- What to do with disconnected players when it goes to the next level?
 # Features
 - In marketing, emphasize that it's turn based
     - Why this game might not be for you